Ships and Vessels

 - Inspect ship's logs relating to ballast water and possibly take samples.

-You will not be allowed to take any stores (including food) or plants from the vessel without written approval by the MPI Inspector.
+You will not be allowed to take any biosecurity items (including food or plants or plant material) from the vessel without written approval by the MPI Inspector.

 Arrival at subsequent New Zealand port

-Vessels that are not fully cleared (such as most commercial trading vessels and passenger vessels) remain under biosecurity surveillance and will be permitted to only visit other approved Place of First Arrival.
-These vessels may also be inspected by MPI at any of these ports.
+Vessels that are not fully cleared (such as most commercial trading vessels and passenger vessels) remain under biosecurity surveillance while in New Zealand territorial waters and will be permitted to only visit other approved Place of First Arrival.
+These vessels may be inspected by MPI at any of these ports.

 Standards applying to vessel biosecurity clearance